gicentre/elm-vega/docs/changeNotes.md

 ## V5.7.0 ➡ V5.7.1

-_Minor code cleaning and update of dependencies in examples_
+_Minor code cleaning and update of dependencies in examples._

 ---